 What to Expect With Teeth Extractions

-Before pulling the tooth, we will make you comfortable by giving you sedation and offering a warm fleece blanket.
+Before pulling the tooth, we will make you comfortable by giving you viagra vision side effects and offering a warm fleece blanket.
 After a short time, we will numb the area where the tooth is to be removed.

 Once the tooth has been pulled, blood will often form in the socket which is totally normal.
 A gauze pad is placed on to the socket which you gently bite down on to help bleeding stop.
 Sometimes we will place a few stitches – usually self-dissolving – to close the gum over the extraction site.